knpuniversity/symfony/knpu/extra-doctrine-collections/join-entity-refactoring.md

 ```

 While that's working, go find `GenusController` and `newAction()`.
 Let's once again
-use this method to hack together some more interesting data.
+use this method to hack together and save some interesting data.

 First, remove the two `addGenusScientist` lines.
 These don't make any sense anymore!
 How can we add a new row to our join table?
 Just create a new entity: